FedorDenisenko/Marketing_research/README.md

 # ad-hoc_analysis
 It is answers for 6 questions in Forex club company for marketing team.

 Here there is a task.
 And then there are results.
+Filles "Answer for task by Denisenko Fyodor.ipynb" and "Answer for task by Denisenko Fyodor.pdf" show the code of research.

 TASK
 ############################################################################################